Trump National Golf Club Colts Neck: Tournaments and events

 Trump National Golf Club Colts Neck has hosted several state and regional golf events.
 In 2009, the club hosted the New Jersey State Mid-Amateur Championship, the first New Jersey State Golf Association tournament held at the course since its opening.
 That same year, it also served as a qualifying site for the U.S. Women’s Amateur Championship.
 In subsequent years, the club continued to be a venue for competitive golf: it hosted the 2012 New Jersey PGA Senior Professional Championship and the 2014 NJPGA/NJSGA Senior Open Championship, both significant events for area golf professionals and amateurs.
 In 2017, Colts Neck was selected to host the NJPGA’s Lincoln Charity Clambake, marking the club’s first time hosting a New Jersey Section major championship event.

+In 2019, Pete Hegseth married his current wife Jennifer Rauchet at the golf club in an event attended by the Trump family.
+Other guests included Hegseth’s Fox colleague Sean Hannity and his now fiancée Ainsley Earhardt, another luminary of conservative broadcasting.

 Controversies and public issues

 Heliport approval

 In 2011, the club applied to the New Jersey Department of Transportation (DOT) for a license to operate a private helistop on the property.
 Colts Neck Township’s zoning board initially denied the application, citing local ordinances against helicopter pads and expressing concerns about noise and the impact on the area’s rural character.
 However, in December 2012, the New Jersey Appellate Division upheld the state DOT’s approval of the helistop.
 The court’s decision allowed Trump National Colts Neck to operate the helistop under strict conditions: usage was limited to the club’s owner (Donald Trump at the time), his family, or designated guests, for up to 48 daytime flights per year (emergencies excepted).
 Local officials and some residents had opposed the helipad, and the mayor publicly criticized what he described as Trump’s aggressive approach in pursuing the approval.